 Mother to a scoby?
 All your questions answered.

-Brewing kombucha is a labour of love.
+What is a Kombucha Scoby?
+The first thing to know is that brewing kombucha is a labour of love.
 If you’re new to the brew it can be tricky to know whether you’ve got a healthy scoby and kombucha culture.

 Here are all your questions answered by Bertel Haugen, Rude Health’s Head of Product Development & Kombucha Guru.